 AND - 2.
 Documentation of at least two morning (before 10am) total testosterone baseline levels done on separate days within the past 6 months that are considered low per laboratory testing reference values.
 NOTE: The diagnosis of hypogonadism requires unequivocally and consistently low testosterone levels on at least 2 separate mornings (The Endocrine Society, 2018).
 The lower limit of normal for testosterone can vary depending on the laboratory used, clinical trials for a number of testosterone agents defined it as < 300 ng/dL.
 The American Urological Association suggests < 300 ng/dL as a reasonable cut-off in support of low testosterone diagnosis (2018).
 [DOCUMENTATION REQUIRED] - Documentation of a trial and failure of at least 1 generic injectable product AND at least 1 generic topical product AND - 4.
-Prescriber attests to (or the clinical reviewer has found that) the member not having any FDA labeled contraindications that haven't been addressed by the prescriber within the documentation submitted for review [Contraindications to testosterone include: Breast cancer (males); prostate cancer (known or suspected), pregnancy; Natesto, Striant, transdermal solution: Additional contraindications: Breastfeeding patients, patients who may become pregnant; Aveed: Additional contraindications: Hypersensitivity to testosterone undecanoate, castor oil, benzyl benzoate; Depo-Testosterone: Additional contraindications: Hypersensitivity to testosterone cypionate. serious cardiac, hepatic, or renal disease; Testosterone enanthate (IM injection): Additional contraindications: Hypersensitivity to any component of the formulation; patients who may become pregnant.
-Testosterone enanthate (SUBQ injection); Additional contraindications; Hypersensitivity to any component of the formulation; males with hypogonadal conditions that are not associated with structural or genetic etiologies (eq. age-related hypogonadism); patients who may become pregnant: Testosterone undecanoate (oral): Additional contraindications: Hypersensitivity to any component of the formulation; males with hypogonadal conditions that are not associated with structural or genetic etiologies (eg, age-related hypogonadism).
+Prescriber attests to (or the clinical reviewer has found that) the member not having any FDA labeled contraindications that haven't been addressed by the prescriber within the documentation submitted for review [Contraindications to testosterone include: Breast cancer (males); prostate cancer (known or suspected), pregnancy; Natesto, Striant, transdermal solution: Additional contraindications: Breastfeeding patients, patients who may become pregnant; Aveed: Additional contraindications: Hypersensitivity to testosterone undecanoate, castor oil, benzyl benzoate; Depo-Testosterone: Additional contraindications: Hypersensitivity to testosterone cypionate. serious cardiac, hepatic, or renal disease; Testosterone enanthate (IM injection): Additional contraindications: Hypersensitivity to any component of the formulation; patients who may become pregnant, Testosterone enanthate (SUBQ injection): Additional contraindications: Hypersensitivity to any component of the formulation; males with hypogonadal conditions that are not associated with structural or genetic etiologies (eq. age-related hypogonadism); patients who may become pregnant; Testosterone undecanoate (oral): Additional contraindications: Hypersensitivity to any component of the formulation; males with hypogonadal conditions that are not associated with structural or genetic etiologies (eg, age-related hypogonadism).
 Contraindications to methyltestosterone include: Men with breast cancer or with known or suspected prostate cancer, women who are or may become pregnant.]

-B. DELAYED PUBERTY
+B. CONSTITUTIONAL DELAY OF GROWTH AND PUBERTY

-- Documentation of random measurements of serum LH, FSH and testosterone that support diagnosis.
-AND - 2.
-Prescriber attests to (or the clinical reviewer has found that) the member not having any FDA labeled contraindications that haven't been addressed by the prescriber within the documentation submitted for review [Contraindications to testosterone include: Breast cancer (males); prostate cancer (known or suspected), pregnancy; Natesto, Striant, transdermal solution: Additional contraindications: Breastfeeding patients, patients who may become pregnant; Aveed: Additional contraindications: Hypersensitivity to testosterone undecanoate, castor oil, benzyl benzoate; Depo-Testosterone: Additional contraindications: Hypersensitivity to testosterone enanthate (IM injection): Additional contraindications: Hypersensitivity to any component of the formulation; patients who may become pregnant, Testosterone enanthate (SUBQ injection): Additional contraindications: Hypersensitivity to any component of the formulation; males with hypogonadal conditions that are not associated with structural or genetic etiologies (e.g., age-related hypogonadism); patients who may become pregnant; Testosterone undecanoate (oral): Additional contraindications: Hypersensitivity to any component of the formulation; males with hypogonadal conditions that are not associated with structural or genetic etiologies (e.g., age-related hypogonadism).
+- Documented diagnosis of constitutional delay of growth and puberty AND - Documentation of random measurements of serum LH, FSH and testosterone that support diagnosis.
+AND - 3.
+Prescriber attests to (or the clinical reviewer has found that) the member not having any FDA labeled contraindications that haven't been addressed by the prescriber within the documentation submitted for review [Contraindications to testosterone include: Breast cancer (males); prostate cancer (known or suspected), pregnancy; Natesto, Striant, transdermal solution: Additional contraindications: Breastfeeding patients, patients who may become pregnant; Aveed: Additional contraindications: Hypersensitivity to testosterone undecanoate, castor oil, benzyl benzoate; Depo-Testosterone: Additional contraindications: Hypersensitivity to testosterone cypionate, serious cardiac, hepatic, or renal disease; Testosterone enanthate (IM injection): Additional contraindications: Hypersensitivity to any component of the formulation; patients who may become pregnant, Testosterone enanthate (SUBQ injection): Additional contraindications: Hypersensitivity to any component of the formulation; males with hypogonadal conditions that are not associated with structural or genetic etiologies (e.g., agerelated hypogonadism); patients who may become pregnant; Testosterone undecanoate (oral): Additional contraindications: Hypersensitivity to any component of the formulation; males with hypogonadal conditions that are not associated with structural or genetic etiologies (e.g., age-related hypogonadism).
 Contraindications to methyltestosterone include: Men with breast cancer or with known or suspected prostate cancer, women who are or may become pregnant.]